mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 * <b>Soldered Pico:</b> The original version of the board, designed for the Pico to be directly soldered to the board.

-The **Socketed Pico** version should be considered the authoritative and official version of the board.
-I don't plan to continue updating the older designs, because I think almost everyone building the DIY boards will prefer the through-hole-sockets version.
+The **Socketed Pico** version should be considered the most up-to-date and authoritative version of the board.
+As of this writing, they're all functionally equivalent, but I don't plan to continue updating the older designs, because I think almost everyone building the DIY boards will prefer the through-hole-sockets version.
 Installing the Pico in sockets is a big advantage because it lets you easily remove